bloominstituteoftechnology/node-db1-project/README.md

 - Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) and write the following queries:
   - find all customers with a particular first name.
+SELECT * FROM Customers WHERE CustomerName LIKE '%ap%'

   - find all customers that live in London.
 SELECT * from Customers where city='London'